 Winter walks in the woods are simply magical and there are so many amazing trails to explore in the White Mountains this time of year.
 While hiking in the higher elevations in the winter can be a challenge and sometimes even dangerous, there are plenty of hikes that do not require a lot of effort and can be great for first time winter explorers or for those with kids.
-Here are 6 trails that we love, to get you out in the winter woods.
+Here are some of the trails that we love and will make you love to get you out in the winter woods.

 This 1.4-mile round trip walk is located on the side of Walker Mountain in Littleton and has stunning views of the Presidential Mountain Range, Cannon Mountain, and a bird’s eye view of the town of Littleton.
 The trailhead parking lot can only accommodate about 4 cars, so keep that I mind when planning.
 The summit is at about 1300’ so you get a lot of bang for your buck with the view without a lot of effort.